PDLT-University-of-York/test-split-site/docs/other-tools/padlet.md

 !!! failure "Padlet has been retired"

-    Due to unexpected licensing changes leading to rising costs, **Padlet has now been withdrawn from the University’s offering of supported platforms**.
+    **Padlet has now been withdrawn from the University’s offering of supported platforms**.

 !!! tip "Training session: Exploring alternatives to Padlet"